 everything to God in prayer!

-My dear friend, it is God’s will to give strength to all believers for both body and soul, and He will do this for all His faithful children, those who keep His commandments and do those things that are pleasing in His sight.
+My dear Friend, it is God’s will to give strength to all believers for both body and soul, and He will do this for all His faithful children, those who keep His commandments and do the things that are pleasing in His sight.
 And as we look to God from day to day for His saving strength, let us ever be conscious of the fact that it is His strength we receive, and not ours, for without Him, we are less than weak; we are helpless.

-The wise man tells us that “the way of the LORD is strength to the upright” (Prov.
-10:29).
-You recall the time, my fellow believer, when you first found the Way — the day Christ came into your life and set you free from sin.
+You recall the time, my fellow believer, when you first found the Way – the day Christ came into your life and set you free from sin.
 How well you remember that experience!
 You felt well and strong in body and soul at that time.
 Yes, you had strength then.
 That same strength can be yours again, even now.
 Don’t let doubts hold you down!
 Loose your faith, and be healed.
 How precious to live in the strength of the Lord!
 Doing this will keep you well and happy.

 by John David Clark, Sr.